pnxtech/skafos-test/README.md

 ## Project overview
 This project closely follows the test description and project guidelines provided by [Ian](https://github.com/ianterrell) with the exception that I've chosen to use NodeJS/Express rather than Ruby/Rails due to my familiarity with the Node and JS stack.

+My goal is completing this project has been to share my experiences with the following technologies:

+* Containerized cloud-hosted microservices.
+* Front-end web development involving HTML, CSS, JavaScript, ReactJS, Redux and Material Design.
+* Python / Flask and NLTK.
+* Mobile develpment using Flutter/Dart and Material Design.
+* Modern application features such as Async/Await in JavaScript and Dart.
+Application state management in JavaScript and Dart.
+* RESTful API construction - with the use of versioning.
+* *nix shell scripting.
+* Basic E2E (end to end) tests as shown in tests folders with shell scripts.
+* HTTP network error handling.
+* Experience using Github and Docker.
+* Documentation authoring as illustrated in this repo.

-I've structured the project as a deployable set of docker containerized services.
+I've structured this project as a deployable set of docker containerized services.
 However, a live version is available at: http://pnxtech.com:16000

+The complete application is deployed on AWS as shown in this next diagram:

 ![](architecture.png)

 The project consists of two containers.
-* A `web-service` container which also includes the ReactJS front-end site
+* A `web-service` container which also includes the ReactJS front-end site.
-* and an `ai-service` container which hosts the Python/Flask service
+* An `ai-service` container which hosts the Python/Flask service.

-The two docker images are publically host on my PnxTech Docker Hub account:
+Each container image is publically host on my PnxTech Docker Hub account:

-![](docker.png)

 > Note: PnxTech is one of two GitHub/Docker/NPM accounts I own.
 My cjus repo contains personal projects and PnxTech is more business oriented.

+![](docker.png)

 ### Project source code
-The `source` directory includes the following subfolders and each contains its own documentation.
+This repo contains a `source` directory which includes the following subfolders.
+Each folder contains its own documentation.

-* [ai-service](./source/ai-service/README.md): A Python Flask service exposing an API for Natural Language Processing.
+* [ai-service](./source/ai-service/README.md): A Python Flask service exposing an API for string processing.
 * [front-end](./source/front-end/): A ReactJS website to accept user input.
 The output from this site is copied into the web-service/public folder during deployement.
-  * Also a Mobile app for extra credit.
+  * I've also added a Mobile app for extra credit.
 * [web-service](./source/web-service/README.md): NodeJS web service (using ExpressJS) which both serves the ReactJS site as well as accepts API calls from the ReactJS frontend app.
 Implemented APIs speak directly with the ai-service Python-based service.

-## Test driving the deployed project
-For ease of testing I've deployed the development stack described in this repo at: http://pnxtech.com:16000

 ## Local testing
 In order to run this project locally, [Docker Desktop for Mac or Windows](https://www.docker.com/products/docker-desktop) is required.